 “Ah, is that so…” she exhales with a strange air of sadness.

 “Why do you want to know so badly?”

-“Is it wrong of me to want to learn?”
+“Is it wrong of me to wish to learn?”

 “No,” I answer, “It’s just rare to see people so interested in other places.”

-“Well…” she begins, “Traveling has always seemed fascinating, but the farthest away I have ever gone is the Capital, and the villages around this area.”
+“Well…” she begins, “Traveling has always seemed fascinating, yet the farthest away I have ever been is the few villages near here.
+Ah, well there and Solzédniê.”
+The Capital.

 “Oh, that’s…” I look away, finding myself embarrassed for reasons I can’t even discern.
 Normally I don’t mind admitting the truth of the matter at all, but now I have to force myself to speak.

-“I gather knowledge on plants and lore, and such; but…I don’t have any sort of job,” I say at last.
+“I gather knowledge on plants and lore, and such; but…I don’t have any sort of occupation,” I say at last.
 “Wandering is all I do.”

 “Is it because…your condition?” she stumbles upon her words, trying not to be insensitive.
 For a moment I’m confused about what she means, until I notice my hair.
-Her’s is as dark as the night around us, whereas mine is devoid of all color.
-I’m away from society so often, at this point I’ve almost forgotten how unusual it is.
-Until it’s pointed out to me.
+Her’s is as dark as the evening around us, whereas mine is the color of snow.
+I’m away from society so often, especially as of late, I’ve gotten to the point I can almost forget it’s something so damning.
+Almost.

 “Not in particular.
 Not anymore,” I say.
 “I’ve come to accept my lot in life.”